North Trenton, New Jersey

-North Trenton is a neighborhood located within the city of Trenton in Mercer County, New Jersey, United States.
+North Trenton is a neighborhood located within the city of Trenton in Mercer County, in the U.S. state of New Jersey.

 Origin

 The City of Trenton dates back to the British colonial era, when it was chartered as 'a municipality within the royal realm of subjects under the Royal Throne'.
 Boundaries were recorded for the village of Trenton, or Trenton Township, as of June 3, 1719.
 After the American Revolution, Trenton became the capital of the state of New Jersey (as of November 25, 1790), and the City of Trenton was formed on November 13, 1792, within Trenton Township.
 What remained of Trenton Township was absorbed by the city of Trenton on April 10, 1837.
 Sections within the city, such as Chambersburg, Wilbur, Stacy's Mill, and Stuyvesant Heights, were autonomous villages or towns eventually absorbed by or annexed to Trenton.
 Between 1875 and 1900, the city's population and economic base swelled, prompting a revision and consolidation of its boundaries.
 In 1901, a 'Ward' system, loosely modeled after New York City, was adopted, dividing the city into four distinct units (North, South, East, and West Wards) with their own representatives serving under a single mayor within an elected city council.